MicrosoftDocs/customer-insights/ci-docs/consent-management.md

 ## Import and unify consent data

-If consent data is stored separately from your customer profiles, add your consent data as a new data source.
-The data source that contains the consent data is added to the data unification process.
-Successful unification of consent data and customer profiles then leads to unified customer profiles that contain the consent information.
+You can import consent data the same way that you ingest other data sources to Customer Insights.
 For more information about supported data sources and how to import them, see [Data sources overview](data-sources.md).

 For more information about unifying your data sources, see [Data unification overview](data-unification.md).

 ## Use consent data

-Now that your consent data is part of your unified customer profiles, you can use it in Customer Insights.
+Once your consent data is part of your unified customer profiles, you can use it in Customer Insights.
 For example, create a segment with a rule to ensure you honor your customers’ privacy and data protection preferences.
 Rules supporting consent preferences are used to exclude users from a segment based on profile attributes.
 Adding a rule to a segment that excludes customer profiles that didn't provide consent to contact.

 Referring to the sample table above, a segment could contain this rule: `Consent option=Newsletter & Consent value=True`.
 This configuration results in a segment that honors contact preferences to send a newsletter.